 But there are many other reasons why one might suffer from a burning sensation in the eyes; one of the most prevalent is the presence of a foreign substance.

-What Are Some Common Burning Eyes Symptoms?
+What Are Some Common Symptoms Associated with Burning Eyes ?

 In most cases, once the irritant is taken out of the equation, the burning eyes see improvement and symptoms go away.
 Still, burning eyes are often accompanied by other symptoms, such as: